Shooting Spring 2018Granada Nights

-BEN (24, English) is stuck in a rut.
+BEN (24, British-Asian) is stuck in a rut.
 Life hasn’t turned out as he planned.
-His girlfriend HELEN (21, English) is studying abroad in Granada, Spain and has stopped returning his calls.
-Ben decides to get his life back on track.
-He quits his dead end job and heads to Spain to save his relationship.
-Unfortunately it’s too late, she’s moved on with a local Spanish guy.
+His girlfriend HELEN is studying abroad in Granada, Spain and has stopped returning his calls.
+He drops everything and heads to Spain to save his relationship.
+Unfortunately it’s too late, she’s moved on with another guy.

 Emine Bozkurt, a Dutch MEP who heads the anti-racism lobby at the European parliament.

-The story is about an outsider trying to adapt and nd a sense of belonging.
-It’s themes are of tolerance and acceptance.
-This works on many different levels and re ects in Ben’s journey of trying to move on from a long-term relationship.
+The story is about a foreigner trying to adapt and find a sense of belonging in a foreign.
+This works on many different levels and reflects in Ben’s journey of trying to move on from a long-term relationship.
 His rebirth is coupled with his (and his friends) own acceptance of where their lives are heading.

-Many students regardless of nationality, go through the same rituals and it’s this shared experience that makes them bond together, giving them valuable experiences, memories and friendships that last forever.
+Many immigrants/study abroad students, go through the same rituals and it’s this shared experience that makes them bond together, giving them valuable experiences, memories and friendships that last forever.
 They come out of the experience with a better understanding of other cultures and religions.